Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

 Imagine this situation: You’re out at the park with your 7-year-old who’s having a great time.
 Suddenly, you notice a smell and realize that he’s soiled his pants.

 You ask him why he didn’t tell you he needed to go, and he says he didn’t feel it.
 You wonder how that can be true.
 Now you’re upset and he’s embarrassed.
 It’s probably not the first time this has happened — and without treatment, it won’t be the last.

 Encopresis is a problem that won’t just go away on its own, but luckily, it’s relatively easy to treat.

 Here’s what you need to know about encopresis:

 How Boston Children’s Hospital approaches encopresis

-A compassionate team of professionals will address your child's physical symptoms and emotional well-being and help your child learn to have regular bowel movements on the toilet.
+Boston Children's Hospital provides a compassionate team of professionals who will address your child's physical symptoms and emotional well-being, while helping your child learn to have regular bowel movements on the toilet.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”